Caroline Pidgeon, Baroness Pidgeon

 Caroline Valerie Pidgeon, Baroness Pidgeon, (born 29 September 1972), is a British politician.
 She served as the leader of the Liberal Democrats in the London Assembly from 2010 to 2024, and was a member of the London Assembly (AM) from 2008 to 2024.
 Pidgeon was a councillor on Southwark London Borough Council from 1998 to 2010 and has been a member of the House of Lords since 2024.

 Early life and education

 Pidgeon was born in Eastleigh, Hampshire, on 29 September 1972 to Eric and Valerie Pidgeon.
-She grew up in Hampshire, and was the first member of her family to go to university, graduating from Aberystwyth University with a degree in economics in 1994.
+She grew up in Hampshire, and graduated from Aberystwyth University with a degree in economics in 1994.
 After university, Pidgeon moved to London.